Barge Cruising: A Guide for First-Timers

 One of the most notable differences from other cruises is that barges sail in the morning, not at night.
 This means you will never feel rushed to get out to explore the port or join an 8:00 am tour.
 Daily excursions do not happen until after lunch has been served onboard.

 Additionally, the day begins when you are ready.
 As there is no rush to get off the boat which means you can give yourself permission to sleep in.
 With the luxury linens on the king-sized bed in your stateroom, you might even want to set an alarm.
 I was so comfortable in my spacious cabin I almost slept the day away.
+Plus there is plenty of storage for everything you packed for your cruise.

 A buffet breakfast of French pastries, fruits, yogurts, and coffee are set out by the staff for you to enjoy whenever you wake up.
 Spend the morning enjoying an extra cup of coffee and fresh croissant on the deck or take a dip in the private hot tub.